greenhost/certbot-haproxy/README.rst

 Furthermore, you can configure HAProxy to handle Boulder's authentication using the HAProxy authenticator of this plugin.

-It was created for use with `Greenhost`_'s share hosting environment and can be useful to you in the following cases:
+It was created for use with `Greenhost's`_ shared hosting environment and can be useful to you in the following cases:

-- If you use HAProxy and have several domains for which you want to enable Let's Encrypt certificates
+- If you use HAProxy and have several domains for which you want to enable Let's Encrypt certificates.
-- If you yourself have a shared hosting platform that uses HAProxy to redirect to your client's websites
+- If you yourself have a shared hosting platform that uses HAProxy to redirect to your client's websites.
 - Actually any case in which you want to automatically restart HAProxy after you request a new certificate.